Skip to main content

 3. Don't Cross-Contaminate

-Use separate tongs when grilling meat and veggie burgers to spare the vegetarian foods from meat juices.
+Use separate tongs when preparing meats and vegetarian options to spare the meatless foods from meat juices.
 Don't bake a nut-free cookie on the same tray you used to roast almonds.
 Thoroughly wash the strainer in between draining whole-wheat spaghetti noodles and gluten-free ones.

 Being mindful of opportunities for cross-contamination can lower the risk of serving foods that your guest might not be able to eat.